fairtracks/omnipy/docs/python_typing.md

 "duck" that looks, swims, and quacks like the data type it wraps.
 At the same time, the `Model` object guarantees that the data it contains will always follow the data model.

+## Omnipy provides the best of both Dynamic and Static typing

-For the first time in `Python` history (as far as we know), the `omnipy` brings the best of both worlds to the Python developer: the dynamics of Python duck typing with the safety of static typing at runtime.
+For the first time in `Python` history (as far as we know), the `omnipy` brings the best of both worlds to the Python developer:

+- The dynamics of Python duck typing
+- The safety and reusability from static typing at runtime.

 For more information on how to use the `Model` class and the rest of the `omnipy` library, please continue onwards to the ["Getting started"](./getting_started.md) section.